kapilVetrivel/kapilVetrivel/README.md

 - 👋 Hi, I’m Kapil
 - 👀 I’m interested in Cars, Design & Thermal
+- 🎓 Engineering Management grad. student at Tufts
-- 🌱 I’m currently learning Deep neural networks & PINNs
+- 🌱 I’m currently learning about Customer Discovery, AI Agents, and Robotics.
 - 💞️ I’m looking to collaborate on anything thats new to me
-- 📫 How to reach me "thinking of an universal way..."
-- ⚡ Fun fact: ...

 <!---
 kapilVetrivel/kapilVetrivel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.